This post may contain affiliate links. It was last updated on March 12, 2020.

-A ginger bug is a starter culture used to ferment beverages.
+A ginger bug is a starter culture used to ginger bug sodas–naturally fermented beverages.

 Ginger bugs create super fizzy, refreshing sodas such as this pineapple ginger soda.
 It is also the ultimate choice for anyone struggling with soda addiction.
 With clean flavors that leave you feeling better than you did before consuming instead of worse, you will be able to say no to soda cravings!

 The best part is that it is very easy to make.
 All you need is a jar, water, ginger, sugar, and a little time (about 5-7 days).

 - 1/2 pound fresh ginger (preferably organic, with skin)